Skip to content

 Also, please subscribe to the NewWriters.org.uk monthly newsletter to gain access to exclusive free-to-enter micro, flash and poetry competitions (with cash prizes), book and writing course giveaways and the latest writing competition listings: SUBSCRIBE HERE

-New Writers 100-Word Short Story Competition 2025At A Glance:
+New Writers 100-Word Short Story Competition 2026At A Glance:

-• Publication: The top-10 winning entries will be published on the NewWriters.org.uk website and in the New Writers Anthology 2025
+• Publication: The winning entry and the four runners-up will be published on the NewWriters.org.uk website and in the New Writers Anthology

 • Word Limit: Up to 100 words (excluding title)